National Council of Educational Research and Training

-The National Council of Educational Research and Training (NCERT) (राष्ट्रीय शैक्षिक अनुसंधान और प्रशिक्षण परिषद) is an autonomous organisation of Ministry of Education, the Government of India.
-Established in 1961, it is a literary, scientific and charitable Society under the Societies Registration Act.
-(Note: Act XXI of 1860) Its headquarters are located on Sri Aurbindo Marg in New Delhi.
-Dr. Dinesh Prasad Saklani is the director of NCERT since 2022.

-In 2023, NCERT constituted a 19-member committee, including author and Infosys Foundation chair Sudha Murthy, singer Shankar Mahadevan, and Manjul Bhargava to finalize the curriculum, textbooks and learning material for classes 3 to 12.
+The National Council of Educational Research and Training (NCERT) is an autonomous organisation under the Ministry of Education, Government of India, with its headquarters located on Sri Aurobindo Marg in South Delhi.
+Prof. Dinesh Prasad Saklani has served as the Director of NCERT since February 2022.
+In 2023, NCERT constituted a 19-member committee to review curriculum and learning materials for classes 3 to 12.

 History

 The Indian Ministry of Education established the NCERT on 27 July 1961, and the council began formal operation on 1 September 1961.
 It was formed through the merger of seven government organisations: